 - Cover and leave to infuse in the refrigerator for 24 hours.

-- Strain the mixture through a fine sieve, bottle and refrigerate.
+- Strain the mixture through a fine sieve, then bottle, and refrigerate.

 I found that this recipe made up enough cordial to fill four and a half 750ml bottles.
 (You may need to drink a few bottles of wine in order to free up some extra bottles for this recipe!)